be-heroes/open-transformer-specification/specification.md

 **get_transformer_state() -> JSON**: This API enables external systems to query the current state of the LLM transformer.

-## Data Collector (Optional)
+### Data Collector (Optional)
 For more complex use cases and to centralize data management, a Data Collector component can be implemented.
-The Data Collector is responsible for receiving data from multiple sources, batching it and exporting it to one or more LLM transformers.
+The Data Collector is responsible for receiving data from multiple sources, process it for various purposes (anti-entropy, record revanue sharing, etc) and exporting it to one or more LLM transformers.

 ## Conclusion
 The Open Transformer Specification (OTS) aims to streamline data ingestion for Large Language Model transformers by providing a common data format, APIs, and SDKs.
 OTS promotes interoperability and extensibility, providing a solid foundation for the LLM transformer ecosystem.